-For applying this topological and optimal path planning pipeline to mobile manipulators, a major problem is the determination of $\mathcal{H}$-class, which is a highly non-trivial task that becomes increasingly complex for high-dimensional configuration spaces.
-In \cite{sahin2023topogeometrically}, a novel Neighborhood Augmented Graph Search (NAGS) algorithm has been recently proposed that allows finding topologically distinct paths in higher dimensions.
-In our work, we leverage a modified version of NAGS to identify homotopically distinct paths for a simpler, lower-dimensional problem and use optimal path planning for the local refinement of the full-dimensional original problem.
+For applying this topological and optimal path planning pipeline to mobile manipulators, a major problem is the determination of the $\mathcal{H}$-class, which is very challenging for high-dimensional configuration spaces \cite{sahin2023topogeometrically}.
+A novel Neighborhood Augmented Graph Search (NAGS) algorithm \cite{sahin2023topogeometrically} has recently been proposed that allows finding topologically distinct paths in higher dimensions.
+In our work, we leverage a modified version of NAGS to identify homotopically distinct paths and use optimal path planning for the local refinement.